-Healthcare is full of incredible personnel and at Quorum Health Resources (QHR), we couldn’t be prouder of our team!
+Healthcare is full of incredible personnel and at QHR Health, we couldn’t be prouder of our team!
 Without our talented team members, it’d be impossible to do what we love: Partner alongside rural hospitals and healthcare systems across the country to guide them towards being the most successful healthcare facility they can be.
 But we wanted to know what led some of these incredible leaders to the QHR family.

 So, we’re starting a new Q&A series spotlighting our incredible employees and their insight on how their individual career paths led them to QHR.
 Today, it’s all about Mark Henning, a Director on our Clinical & Operational Improvement Team.
 Since January 2017, he’s led the operations side that focuses on margin improvement in labor productivity, supply chain and overall throughput.

 As an Industrial Engineer, I was interested in process improvement in healthcare early on.
 I was drawn to the fact that at the end of the day, improvements that I helped develop have positively affected patients and healthcare delivery in the community.
 Being involved in that way is important to me.

 Can you share a few former positions that you held prior to this one that you believe were vital to you earning your current position and why?